- Policy Issues

 There is perhaps nothing more fundamental to human survival than political stability and food security.

-Our struggle today and in the future is that population numbers have exploded within the past century, with billions of more mouths to feed.
+Our struggle today and in the future is that world-wide population numbers have exploded within the past century, resulting in billions more mouths to feed.

 With as much as 25 – 30% of the world’s food production being lost to insects, bacteria and rodents after harvesting, there is an enormous need to find new ways to increase food production and deliver it with minimum spoilage.